-He was expected to assert the authority of the Lords Proprietors and secure the enforcement of laws in the constitutions that were disregarded by the colonists.
-The parliament, which had been elected before his arrival, refused to acknowledge the binding force of the constitutions.
+He was expected to assert the authority of the Lords Proprietors and secure the enforcement of laws in the Fundamental Constitutions that were blatantly disregarded by the colonists.
+The Commons House of Assembly, which had been elected before his arrival, refused to acknowledge the binding force of the Fundamental Constitutions.

-Colleton thereupon excluded the members of the majority from the legislative halls, and these protested against any acts that might be passed by the remaining members.
-In 1687 a new parliament was elected that was even less tractable.
+Governor James Colleton thereupon excluded the members of the majority from the legislative halls, and these protested against any Acts that might be passed by the remaining members.
+In 1687, a new Commons House of Assembly was elected that was even less tractable.

 Colleton endeavored to collect quit-rents on unimproved land as well as on cultivated fields.
-But, the assembly imprisoned the secretary of the colony, seized the records, and defied the governor and Lors Proprietors.
+But, the Commons House of Assembly imprisoned the Secretary of the colony, seized the records, and defied the Governor and Lords Proprietors.

 In 1689, Colleton, under pretext of threatened danger from the Spaniards or Indians, called out the militia and proclaimed martial law.
-Shortly after the English revolution the colonists rose against his despotism, and the legislative assembly impeached and disfranchised Colleton, and banished him from the colony.
+Shortly after the English revolution the colonists rose against his despotism, and the Commons House of Assembly impeached and disfranchised Colleton, and banished him from the colony.

 Lords Proprietors of Carolina to Governor James Colleton.
 We have agreed to grant Mr. John Price forty thousand acres of land on certain conditions herewith transmitted to you.
 Signed, Craven, Albemarle, Bath (for Lord Carteret), P. Colleton, John Archdale, Tho.
 Amy.